OliPelz/how-to-fsck-on-synology-dsm6/README.md

 lsof    9210 root  txt    REG  253,1   125544 369233175 /opt/sbin/lsof
 ```

-Solution here was to logout your user and login the true root user then you can umount
+Solution here was to logout your user and login the true root user using sshthen you can finally umount those beasts:
 ```
 umount /opt
 umount /volume1